viewtool/I2C_Adapter/C-SHARP_USB_I2C_BH1750FVI/USB_I2C_BH1750FVI/README.md

 # I2C_BH1750FVI
-An C# project for BH1750FVI.
+A C# project for BH1750FVI.